iaretechnician/barebones-masterserver-wiki/Home.md

 ## NEWS

+**2017 03 15** | Good and bad news.
+Good - I'm "releasing" the V2.0 today.
+Bad news (well, not necessarily bad) - demos, that come with it, will be relatively "smaller".
+Demo in the V1.03 was overwhelming.
+I've tried to make it easier (which I've been doing for the past two weeks, but just couldn't do it).
+What I've realized is that it's impossible to display all functionality in "one scene", and make it "easy to understand".
+I could spend a few more weeks working on it, but I don't think I can make any progress.
+And you probably want to start working on V2.0 as soon as possible.

+So I decided to start smaller, and include demos on your requests - if you want a tutorial on something, or a demo, or if there's something you find hard to understand - let me know, and I'll try to cover it ;)

 **2017 03 12** | V2.0 is **almost** finished.
 Due to rushing, I made some quick "hacks" and work-arounds that I still need to revisit, after that - RELEASE.
 I feel too exhausted to do it this evening, so I'll continue tomorrow.

 **2017 03 10** | For the next couple of days, I will stop replying (or reply sparingly) to e-mails and messages.
 I realized that because of all the messaging, I hardly have any time to work on the framework, which is why it's taking so long to finish V2.0.
 I'll release V2.0 on **Sunday evening (12th)**.